-- Accessing foreign markets to increase sales and/or lower sourcing costs;
+- Accessing foreign markets to increase sales and/or lower sourcing costs

-- Acquiring foreign companies and/or developing strategic relationships such as joint ventures and distributorship agreements;
+- Acquiring foreign companies and/or developing strategic relationships such as joint ventures and distributorship agreements

-- Creating and auditing import/export compliance programs;
+- Creating and auditing import/export compliance programs

-- Foreign investment in the United States, including mergers and acquisitions; joint ventures, formation of new business entities and real estate acquisitions;
+- Foreign investment in the United States, including mergers and acquisitions; joint ventures, formation of new business entities and real estate acquisitions

-- Immigration, including employability and pre-immigration estate planning issues;
+- Immigration, including employability and pre-immigration estate planning issues

-- Licensing and protection of intellectual property;
+- Licensing and protection of intellectual property

 Domestic Businesses Doing Business Abroad

 We provide counsel to companies expanding their international footprint.
-The firm regularly advises on the acquisition of foreign companies and/or the development of strategic relationships such as joint ventures and distributorship agreements.
+The firm advises on the acquisition of foreign companies and/or the development of strategic relationships such as joint ventures and distributorship agreements.

-Financing, compliance with United States and foreign laws, and tax minimization are all areas in which DeWitt attorneys provide assistance to companies when undertaking foreign expansion.
+Financing, compliance with United States and foreign laws, and tax effects are areas in which DeWitt attorneys provide assistance to companies when undertaking foreign expansion.
 The firm also utilizes its strategic alliances with local counsel through the Lexwork International network of attorneys and other contacts to ensure that our clients’ needs are met in the most complete and efficient manner possible.

 Global Distribution and Supply Chain

-- Creating and updating export compliance procedures;
+- Creating and updating export compliance procedures

-- Collaborating with the client and the federal government in the determination of proper Export Control Classification Numbers (“ECCN”) for commercial products;
+- Collaborating with the client and the federal government in the determination of proper Export Control Classification Numbers (“ECCN”) for commercial products

-- Obtaining export licenses where necessary and appropriate;
+- Obtaining export licenses where necessary and appropriate

-- Creation and structuring of distributor agreements and networks to avoid indirect responsibility for violations of United States law by foreign affiliates and distributors; and
+- Creation and structuring of distributor agreements and networks

-- Advice regarding the Foreign Corrupt Practices Act.
+- Advice regarding the Foreign Corrupt Practices Act

 Our attorneys offer guidance on many of the same issues in relation to the importing of goods for sale or as part of a company’s supply chain.
 The primary areas of the firm’s expertise in relation to importing and customs are:

-- Classification and valuation of goods;
+- Classification and valuation of goods

-- Advice on Foreign Trade Zones and other duty deferment options;
+- Advice on Foreign Trade Zones and other duty deferment options